edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 We're going to add a couple of variables to that file to configure the EdgeDB client.
 We'll need to run a command on our new instance to get the value for one of those.
-Since we'll be using the [Edge Runtime](https://nextjs.org/docs/app/api-reference/edge) in our Next.js project, the edgedb-js client won't be able to access the Node.js filesystem APIs it usually uses to automatically find your instance, so we need to provide the DSN for the instance instead.
+Since we'll be using the `Edge runtime
+<https://nextjs.org/docs/app/api-reference/edge>`_ in our Next.js project, the
+edgedb-js client won't be able to access the Node.js filesystem APIs it usually uses to automatically find your instance, so we need to provide the DSN for the instance instead.
 To get that, run this command:

 .. code-block:: bash